 - No artificial additives or preservatives

 If your cat has food intolerances, we do offer recipes to suit a whole range of different diets like grain-free or limited ingredients.
 Plus we never use any artificial additives or preservatives or add sugars or salts.
-We also add probiotics to all our dry food and the prebiotic Slippery Elm to our treats and wet food for pretty poops!
+We also add probiotics to all our dry cat food, like our Fish Cat Food recipe and the prebiotic Slippery Elm to our treats and wet food for pretty poops!
 Check out our full range.